Anti Doping Policy

 4.4.2 Grant of a TUE

-126.96.36.199 Since Cricketers are subject to Out-of-Competition Testing at the instance of the BCCIall year round, the application must be made as soon as possible after the relevant diagnosis, and in any event no less than thirty (30) days before any Match in which the Cricketer wishes to participate.
+184.108.40.206 Since Cricketers are subject to Out-of-Competition Testing at the instance of the BCCIall year round, the application must be made as soon as possible after the relevant diagnosis, and in any event no less than thirty (30) days before he/she needs the approval (for instance before his/her participation in any Match).

-184.108.40.206 The TUE Committee will notify the Cricketer, the BCCI and the ICC in writing of the outcome of the Cricketer’s application for a TUE.
+18.104.22.168 The TUE Committee will notify the Cricketer, the BCCI and the ICC in writing of the grant or denial of the Cricketer’s application for a TUE.
 Where the Cricketer is in the National Registered Testing Pool, a copy of the decision will also be sent to WADA.
 A TUE will be effective as of the date it is granted and will have a specified duration as decided on a case by case basis by the TUE Committee.
+It shall specify the dosage(s), frequency, route and duration of Administration of the Prohibited Substance or Prohibited Method in question that the TUE Committee is permitting, reflecting the clinical circumstances.
 It may also be granted subject to such conditions or restrictions as the TUE Committee sees fit.

-220.127.116.11 The application will be processed as quickly as reasonably practicable, but a Cricketer may not assume that his/her application for a TUE (or for renewal of a TUE) will be granted by a particular time, or at all.
-Any Use or Possession or administration of a Prohibited Substance or Prohibited Method before an application has been granted shall be entirely at the Cricketer’s own risk.
+22.214.171.124 The application will be processed as quickly as reasonably practicable, but a Cricketer may not assume that his/her application for a TUE (or for renewal of a TUE) will be granted by a particular time, or at all.
+Any Use or Possession or Administration of a Prohibited Substance or Prohibited Method before an application has been granted shall be entirely at the Cricketer’s own risk.

 4.4.3 Expirationor Cancellation of a TUE